 Open to all District seniors, the Lilian LeFleur Community Scholarship provides two $1,000 scholarships to students who have taken Honors or Advanced Placement Spanish, who are members of their school's Spanish Club, and/or have participated in extracurricular Spanish language activities.
 In addition to the criteria above, this is a character based based scholarship program that recognizes well-rounded graduating seniors from any Jeffco Public Schools high school (required GPA: 3.0 unweighted).
-Scholarships are character based awards recognizing students who demonstrates perseverance, responsibility, integrity, enthusiasm and inquisitiveness.
+Character is defined to recognize students who demonstrate perseverance, responsibility, integrity, enthusiasm and inquisitiveness.
 High consideration given to students who can articulate their personal goals and communicate the impact their academic, school volunteer, and extracurricular activities has had on their high school career.
 This Scholarship is has not yet open.
 Please check back.